Project 2025

 Project 2025 is based on a controversial interpretation of unitary executive theory according to which the executive branch is under the president's complete control.
 Analysts note that the approach would further reduce agency independence and centralize presidential control.
 PBS News Hour reporting has linked these ambitions to discussions of domestic military involvement, pointing to Trump's deployment of the National Guard to Washington, D.C., as a potential precedent.
-The project's proponents say it would dismantle a bureaucracy that is unaccountable and mostly liberal.
+The project's proponents say it would dismantle a bureaucracy they say is unaccountable and mostly liberal.
 Critics have called it an authoritarian, Christian nationalist plan that would steer the U.S. toward autocracy.
 Some legal experts say it would undermine the rule of law, separation of powers, separation of church and state, and civil liberties.

 Most of Project 2025's contributors worked in either Trump's first administration (2017−2021) or his campaign for the 2024 presidential election.
 (Note: 31 of 38 (81%) contributors held positions within Trump's administration or transition team.)
 Several Trump campaign officials maintained contact with Project 2025, seeing its goals as aligned with their Agenda 47 program.
 Trump later attempted to distance himself from the plan.
 (Note: Trump called some of its proposals "ridiculous and abysmal".
 Critics dismissed Trump's denials due to the plan's involvement of close allies, his 2022 endorsement of the Heritage Foundation's plans, and the 300 times Trump is mentioned in them.)
-After he won the 2024 election, he nominated several of the plan's architects and supporters to positions in his second administration.
+After he won the 2024 election, he nominated several of the plan's creators and supporters to positions in his second administration.
 Four days into his second term, analysis by Time found that nearly two-thirds of Trump's executive actions "mirror or partially mirror" proposals from Project 2025.